Haaffiiizzz/Ayat.ai-BackEnd/journal.md

 November 26, 9.19PM
 Converted all the verses to MFCC (Mel-Frequency Cepstral Coefficients) which will be used to train the model.
 (I think)

+December 16, 2024.
+11:42 PM
+Been Busy with school and finals and havent had time to work on this.
+Will continue after exams